Brautigan > Recordings

 "Radio Play" (12:35)

 The first track was recorded 2 March 1969 before a live audience at Cambridge University.
-The remaining tracks were recorded on cassette tape at Queen Charlotte's Hospital in London, England, in November 1968 where Ono was hospitalized following her first of the couple's three miscarriages.
+The remaining tracks were recorded on cassette tape at Queen Charlotte's Hospital in London, England, in November 1968 where Ono was hospitalized following her first of three miscarriages.
 The album was reissued as a compact disc by Rykodisc in 1997 with two bonus tracks

-Electronic Sound (Zapple ST-3358) was Harrison's first solo album, released in May 1969.
+Electronic Sound (Zapple ST-3358) was George Harrison's first solo album, released in May 1969.
 The album featured two lengthy pieces, one per side, both performed on a Moog synthesizer.

 The album's tracks were